About the Course

 Yacht Systems and Troubleshooting

 Many sailors at this level still find the idea of troubleshooting engine issues daunting as they don't have a concrete understanding of how marine diesel engines work.
-We spend an entire day's lecture going through each major system of the engine, how it works, most common problems and how to troubleshoot them.
+We’ll spend an entire day's lecture going through engine operation, including each major system of the engine, how they work, their most common problems and how to troubleshoot them.
 Don't be intimidated!
-This is not a technical course, our goal is to provide a basic understanding of what we can fix as cruising sailors and what we need to call a professional mechanic for.
-We also cover the electrical, fresh water and head system in this course.
+This is not a technical course.
+Our goal is to provide a basic understanding and competency of what we can fix as cruising sailors — and how to know when we need to call a professional mechanic.
+We also cover the electrical, fresh water and head systems in this course.

 And more!

-We teach far beyond the basic ASA 104 curriculum and cover many more topics such as, seasickness, advanced docking techniques, tides and currents, advanced emergencies, advanced anchoring, dinghy operations, weather and fog and much more!
+We teach far beyond the basic ASA 104 curriculum and cover many topics.
+Learn about seasickness, advanced docking techniques, tides and currents, sailing in coastal waters, advanced emergencies, advanced anchoring, dinghy operations, galley operations, boat systems, rough weather, fog and much more!

 Frequently Asked Questions